 Supporting partnerships and collaborations between Historians of African American History and Historical Black Churches

 Supporting gospel music events and partnerships in the faith community

 Supporting special guest speakers on African American history, empowerment for youth and adult programs

-Faith-based outreach and program development in partnerships between health & human services and criminal justice
+Faith-based outreach and program development in partnerships between church community and criminal justice